C-Loftus/Princeton-Thesis/doc/main.md

 # Background

-Before discussing my work, it is useful to give an overview of the existing field of voice-controlled disability software.
+Before discussing my work, it is useful to give an overview of the existing field of voice-controlled disability software and Federated Learning frameworks.
 These software tools helped to inform my design decisions.
 I specifically wanted to create a federated learning solution that could help to address some of the existing issues in this software ecosystem.

 ## Disability Software

 Within voice-controlled disability there are a few main categories.
-First

 ### Application-Specific Accessibility Software

-Application-Specific solutions are often built specifically for one platform like a web browser or
+Application-Specific solutions are the first main category of voice based accessibility tools.
+These are often the solutions people are most familiar with and are built specifically for one platform like a web browser or smartphone app.

 ### General Purpose Accessibility Software